Tommy Watkins: Minnesota Twins

 Watkins spent all of 2008 with Rochester, where he batted .219 with one home run and 18 RBIs in 76 games.
 He became a free agent at the end of the season, and in January 2009, he re-signed with the Twins.
 Watkins was batting .254 at Rochester when he accepted a coaching job in the Twins organization.
 He helped coach the Gulf Coast League Twins, managed by Jake Mauer, and Class A Fort Myers during home games for the remainder of the season, and in 2010, accepted a position as Batting Coach with the Midwest League's Beloit Snappers.
 With the transfer from Beloit Snappers to the Cedar Rapids Kernels, batting coach Tommy Watkins continued his tenure with the Twins Organization.

 After the 2018 season, the Twins named Watkins their major league first base coach.

-Now in 2025, Watkins has been the third base coach for the Twins.
+Watkins served as the third base coach for the Twins in 2025.

 Atlanta Braves

 In November 2025, Watkins was announced as the third base coach for the Atlanta Braves.